vippsas/vipps-developers/contact.md

 ## We help with technical issues

 We help with _technical_ issues, such as questions about using our APIs.
-For general inquiries, please use the
+* General inquiries: Please use the
-[contact us](https://www.vipps.no/privat/kontakt-oss) form on vipps.no,
+[contact us](https://www.vipps.no/privat/kontakt-oss) form on vipps.no
+* Vipps through partners: Please contact partnerbestilling@vipps.no
-and if you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).
+* If you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).

 # What to include in the email